zkarpinski/Luminous-Onion/README.md

 ```

 ## Examples & Samples
 Example scripts and sample result files are available in `examples/`.
+On Windows, we recommend using Ubuntu-22.04 with WSL2.
+See [Docker on WSL](https://docs.docker.com/desktop/wsl/) and [Install WSL on Windows](https://docs.docker.com/desktop/wsl/)

 ## Resources
 1. https://developer.okta.com/blog/2022/06/17/simple-crud-react-and-spring-boot